abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 when the cold metal of the orders were placed back into his hand, a faint vibration from the bee inside stirring his senses.

-“I...get to meet Datagaar?” he finally sputtered out.
-“But, why?”
+â€œI...get to meet Datagaar?â€ he finally sputtered out. â€œBut, why?â€
-Jonas shrugged.
-“Who knows?
-We ain’t gods.
-You got it good!” he slapped him on the back.
+Jonas shrugged. â€œWho knows?
+We ainâ€™t gods.
+You got it good!â€ he slapped him on the back.

-“But it doesn’t make sense-”
+â€œBut it doesnâ€™t make sense-â€

-“It ain’t our jobs to know why, but do,” Jonas said firmly, chewing on a sausage biscuit.
-“You know that well.
-May Dagataar’s light shine upon you.”
+â€œIt ainâ€™t our jobs to know why, but do,â€ Jonas said firmly, chewing on a sausage biscuit. â€œYou know that well.
+May Dagataarâ€™s light shine upon you.â€

 Douglass had no argument with that.
 Surely his lack of knowledge would be something they kept in mind, and his questioning may even put the job at risk.
 He nodded and attempted to